-General information provided by MTC at their July 26 Commission meeting about RM3 and other current bridge toll revenues, as well as public opinion polling about the proposed measure, are provided in Attachment 2.
-MTC's Legislation Committee is also scheduled to receive an update on the bill's progress at their September 8 meeting, but no written information was made publicly available to Committee members prior to that meeting.
+Information provided by MTC at their July 26 Commission meeting about RM3 and other current bridge toll revenues, as well as public opinion polling about the proposed measure, are provided in Attachment 2.

-SB 595 only authorizes MTC to put a toll increase before voters in all nine Bay Area counties; ultimately, voters would decide whether to enact any toll increase, though only a simple majority of voters region-wide would be required to do so, as bridge tolls are considered fees rather than taxes.
-Although there are not any LAVTA-specific projects identified in the current expenditure plan, there are potential sources of operating and capital funding available that are not agency-specific for which LAVTA could be eligible to receive future allocations.
+SB 595 only authorizes MTC to put a toll increase before voters in all nine Bay Area counties; ultimately, voters would decide whether to enact any toll increase, though the current language would require only a simple majority of voters region-wide to do so, as bridge tolls are considered fees rather than taxes.
+LAVTA staff does not anticipate any LAVTA-specific projects to be advanced in the final expenditure plan, though there may be some potential sources of operating and capital funding available that are not agency-specific for which LAVTA could be eligible to receive future allocations.